lyteword/chspurgeon-tod/volume-4/psalm-79.md

 2\.To transmit his praise to generations following.—&nbsp;*G. R*&nbsp;

-## WORK UPON THE SEVENTY-NINTH PSALM
+## Works Upon The Seventy-Ninth Psalm

 "Prodromus, or the Literal Destruction of Jerusalem as it is&nbsp;*described in the 79th Psalm...1613"*&nbsp;(By JOHN DUNSTER.)